 Fees for doctoral candidates are charged annually and cover registration, supervision and examination.
 Fees are subject to review each year and are likely to increase by approximately 3% annually.

-The Department of Computer Science at City, University of London is offering two full-time, three-year doctoral studentships for 2018/19 entry.
-Applications are invited from exceptional UK, EU and international graduates wishing to pursue cutting-edge research in Data Science.
+The School of Mathematics, Computer Science and Engineering at City, University of London is offering 14 full-time, three-year doctoral studentships for 2019/20 entry.
+Applications are invited from exceptional and ambitious graduates wishing to pursue cutting-edge research in any of the School's key research areas.

 The Government has introduced a new Postgraduate Doctoral Loans scheme which can provide a loan of up to £25,000 over three years to support study for a doctoral degree.
 A Postgraduate Doctoral Loan can help with course fees and living costs while you study and can be used alongside any other forms of support you may be able to receive, for example from industry or business or through your PhD supervisor.